28 Years of Tupelo Main Street

 The transformation of Downtown began with The Fairpark District, now known as “Tupelo's Front Porch."
 Fairpark houses government offices, financial institutions and downtown living.
 It offers free Wi-Fi; provides room to picnic with benches and umbrellas; and offers a playground and a splash pad.
 Fairpark was the spark that ignited a thriving downtown, which now includes specialty boutiques, art galleries, 22 restaurants and a flourishing Farmers’ Depot.

 Downtown is also home to the BancorpSouth Arena.
 The arena seats 10,000 and has sold out shows for Elton John, Aerosmith, and Faith Hill and Tim McGraw.
 The arena also hosts the internationally known Tupelo Ultimate Elvis Tribute Artist Competition, Disney on Ice and public ice-skating.
 Next door is the BancorpSouth Conference Center, a sought-after venue for more than 300 events and conferences annually.
 This all sits beside the Hilton Garden Inn, which offers 158 rooms.
-Just steps away, the Tupelo Automobile Museum displays 140 classic cars, the largest private automobile collection east of the Mississippi River.

 Our Main Street office strives to keep downtown buzzing with activity year-round, which is why we host as many as 15 different events throughout the year.
 Whether it’s a wine tasting, a chili cook-off, or the internationally attended Tupelo Elvis Festival, these events account for 80,000 visitors annually in downtown.
 This allows us to showcase Tupelo’s culture and heritage, placing emphasis on the Americana Music Triangle and the Mississippi Hills National Heritage Area.